vuongducphuong/documentation/content/applications/websites/ecommerce/ecommerce_management/performance.rst

 If you are still using **Universal Analytics**, it can directly be added by injecting the code in the HTML header and body using the website builder.
-All metrics from Google Analytics and Universal Analytics can be seen directly within Odoo.
+All metrics from Google Analytics and Universal Analytics can be seen directly within Leansoft.

 Alternatively, Leansoft offers the possibility to use another service, **Plausible.io**.
 Plausible.io is a simple and privacy-friendly alternative to Google Analytics.
 Everything can be managed directly in